ExyrianAscendant/ROE-for-Pereo/ExyrianAscendantROE.md

 ### General Rules and Conduct
 * The instructions of our OICs and officers are to be followed at all times.
 * Annoying asshole clause: Pereo is open to combat, not verbal abuse and harassment.
 Communication should be relayed only to the OIC, and it must be at least civil.
+You don't have to like us personally, but if you have toxic BS, keep it to yourself.
 * We may ask you to stop using any item until it can be reviewed.
 Use may resume if all parties involved agree.
 * Beta-test or pre-release equipment should be not be used without first obtaining the defending OIC's consent.
 We do not permit in-field script editing from attackers during an ongoing fight.
 * Attackers are free to use any [EX] provided equipment, especially in cases where their own equipment is rejected for use.